-The ObjectID field is maintained by ArcGIS and guarantees a unique identifier for each row in the table.
-Key functions in ArcGIS, such as panning, identifying features, and displaying selection sets, depend on the presence of this field and requires that the values are unique.
+The ObjectID field is maintained by ArcGIS and guarantees a unique ID for each row in the table.
+When you look at a table or a layer's attribute table, you will usually see the ObjectID field listed under the aliases of OID or ObjectID for tables and FID for layers.
+Key functions, such as scrolling and displaying selection sets, depend on the presence of this field.

-Since most basic ArcGIS Desktop functionality requires the ObjectID to be unique, ensure you do not duplicate ObjectID values when working directly with the database outside of ArcGIS.
+It should be noted that most ArcGIS for Desktop functionality, such as using the Identify tool, requires the ObjectID to be unique.
+Therefore, caution should be used when working directly with the database outside of ArcGIS so that ObjectIDs are not duplicated.
 For example, when creating views with a one-to-many relationship, there is the possibility that ObjectIDs will be duplicated.
-This will cause inconsistent behavior in ArcGIS Desktop functionality.
+This will cause inconsistent behavior in ArcGIS for Desktop functionality.

 When you add a database table to ArcMap, an object identifier is needed.
-If ArcGIS cannot find a not null, integer field to use as an object identifier, you will be prompted to choose a field.
+If ArcGIS cannot find a not null, integer field to use as an object identifier, you will be prompted to choose a field to be used as the object identifier.
 See Choose a unique identifier field for a query layer for more information.

 Global ID and GUID data types store registry style strings consisting of 36 characters enclosed in curly brackets.
 These strings uniquely identify a feature or table row within a geodatabase and across geodatabases.
 This is how features are tracked in one-way and two-way geodatabase replication.
 Developers can use them in relationships or in any application requiring globally unique identifiers.
 In a relationship, if a Global ID field is the origin key, a GUID field must be the destination key.
 You can add global IDs to a dataset in a geodatabase by right-clicking it in the Catalog tree and clicking Add Global IDs.
-The geodatabase maintains these values automatically.
-You can create GUID fields as well, but you must maintain the field's values.
+The geodatabase will then maintain these values automatically.
+You can create the GUID field as well, but you must maintain its values.

 Databases with a native GUID data type, such as personal geodatabases and Microsoft SQL Server, store global ID and GUID values as 16 bytes.
 Databases without a native GUID data type store them as 38 bytes.